The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 The Beauty Industry’s Darkest Secret

-Mica linked to child labour is littered throughout the cosmetics industry — taking up residency in everything from high-end eyeshadows palettes to drugstore lipsticks.
-Listed as ‘mica,’ ‘potassium aluminium silicate,’ and ‘CI 77019,’ on ingredient lists, it’s what gives body lotion or eye cream a light glow, makes toothpaste look extra bright, or provides BB cream with a subtle radiance.
+Mica linked to child labour is littered throughout the cosmetics industry — taking up residency in everything from high-end eyeshadow palettes to drugstore lipsticks.
+Listed as 'mica', 'potassium aluminium silicate' and 'CI 77019' on ingredient lists, it’s what gives body lotion or eye cream a light glow, makes toothpaste look extra bright, or provides BB cream with a subtle radiance.
 Unlike chunky glitter often made from plastic, mica’s delicate shimmer is one of the pillars of modern makeup — and 60% of the high-quality mica that goes into cosmetics comes from India, mostly from neighbouring regions of Bihar and Jharkhand, where child mining and worker exploitation is the norm.

 Advertisement